clasp-developers/clasp/README.md

 * Lots of bug fixes and stability improvements.

 ## Getting Clasp
-Precompiled and prepackaged versions of Clasp will be available for a limited number of distributions.
-Check the [releases](https://github.com/drmeister/clasp/releases) to see if there is something available for you.

-At the moment, Clasp is supported on Linux and Mac OS X. On these systems, you should be able to build it from source if a pre-made package is not available or workable for you.
+At the moment, Clasp is supported on Linux and Mac OS X. On these systems, you should be able to build it from source.
 In case you cannot get it to compile even with the instructions below, the quickest way to get help is to either [file an issue](#reporting-problems), or to [chat with us directly](#irc).

 Building on most systems will take around 4GB of RAM and ~2 hours with a relatively modern processor, so be prepared to watch a movie or do some other useful work until Clasp is all done.

+In the future, precompiled and prepackaged versions of Clasp will be available for a limited number of distributions.
+Check the [releases](https://github.com/drmeister/clasp/releases) to see if there is something available for you.

+### Building Externals-Clasp
+Currently, no systems provide the advanced version of llvm/clang [external dependencies](#external-dependencies) as required by Clasp, so you must compile them.

+Clone [externals-clasp](https://github.com/drmeister/externals-clasp) to a directory on your system.
+Follow the directions to build it.

+This will take some time to complete; maybe play a round of pinball or [chat on IRC for a bit](#irc).

+Next, copy `clasp/wscript.config.template` (a Python source file) to `clasp/wscript.config` and uncomment the line containing ` ##export EXTERNALS_SOURCE_DIR = $(HOME)/Development/externals-clasp` and change it to the directory where your externals-clasp is situated.
+Next, go to the instructions for building on linux or OS X.

 ### Building on Linux
-For most distributions that have the listed [dependencies](#external-dependencies) available as packages, the compilation should be straightforward.
-Simply clone Clasp and run `make` from the root of it.

-If the system is too dumb to find some of the dependencies or fails for other reasons, you might have to manually adjust configuration variables.
-For this, copy `local.config.template` to `local.config` and edit it as appropriate.
-If you lack the required dependencies, try [compiling with externals-clasp](#building-with-externals-clasp).
+Run ```./waf update_submodules configure``` and then ```./waf build_cboehm```.

-The compilation output will be in the `build/clasp` directory.
-To launch Clasp, run `build/clasp/bin/clasp_boehm_o`.
+The compilation output will be in the `build` directory.
+To launch Clasp, run `build/clasp`.

 Clasp has been successfully built on